Issue Operations¶

 Async Usage

 All methods have the same parameters and return types as their sync counterparts.
-Simply add await
+Simply add await before each method call.

 Usage Examples¶